fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ## Grades of transformations

 Transformation can be registered with different grades (or types), which define how they handle inputs and outputs.
-The standard base grades recognized by the framework as follows
+The standard base grades recognized by the framework as follows:

 ### standardInputTransformFunction